 The District acts in a trustee capacity as an agent for individuals or other entities.
 These activities are reported in custodial funds.
-All of the District's fiduciary activities are reported in separate statements (statement of fiduciary net position and statement of changes in fiduciary net position) on pages 27 - 28.
+All of the District's fiduciary activities are reported in separate statements (statement of fiduciary net position and statement of changes in fiduciary net position).
 These activities are excluded from the District's other financial statements because the assets cannot be utilized by the District to finance its operations.